top of page

 Female Keep Separate

+Female Keep Separate: Prisons and gender.
 This text is written by and for queers and their friends.
-It is meant as part of a conversation around inclusion and identity where the validity of queer people isn’t in question, and focuses on the experiences of a trans person in prison.
+It is meant as part of a conversation around inclusion and identity where the validity of queer people is not in question, and focuses on the experiences of a trans person in prison.

-Structural Racism, Ableism & Prisons
+Structural Racism, Ableism and Prisons

 This report is a summary of the information that was researched and reviewed by members of the Disability Justice Network of Ontario’s “Prison Project”.
 The project in its entirety is meant to review, hear, and amplify the voices and experiences of those who are disabled, racialized, and incarcerated while also working to provide direct support and educate the public.